Raynes/lein-newnew/README.markdown

+# NOTICE

+As of Leiningen 2.0.0, this task is included inside of leiningen's codebase.
+This plugin will no longer be developed and all issues should be opened on [leiningen](https://github.com/technomancy/leiningen)'s issue tracker.

 # lein-newnew

 This plugin provides the 'new' task for creating fresh project skeletons from Leiningen 2.x, but is usable from Leiningen 1.x as well.